Process compliance ensures that the company’s policies and procedures are designed to comply with internal and external policies

 Leveraging built-in conditional rules to address routing ensures the proper people are always informed and escalations occur automatically.
 It will also later be critical in showing an audit trail of what was supposed to happen vs. what actually happened.

-During the execution of a process, notifications provide an impetus for action.
+During the execution of a process, compliance notifications provide an impetus for action.
 Notifications are a critical part of ensuring a process continues as expected when human action is required.
 This is done by triggering notifications at key points in the process to stakeholders who must either take action or be informed of current status.
 Automated notifications allow process owners to have confidence in a process operating as expected, knowing that workflow safeguards are in place.

 Notifications can be event-based or time-based.
 For instance, a form submission can immediately trigger an email notification to the person who has to approve a request.
 The notification can be repeated at set intervals (or escalating intervals) until the approval is supplied or rejection is issued.
 In some cases, if a process is stalled beyond a pre-determined threshold, additional triggers can be activated, for instance notifying an alternate approver and the process originator.